LevchenCoM/django-notes-board/ReadMe.txt

 https://github.com/LevchenCoM/django-notes-board

 Hello!
-My name is Mykola and this is a description for test task.
+My name is Mykola and this is a short description of the project.

 I. First of all - How to run project on your local computer.
 To run project, please, follow this steps: